TakumiSenaha/Multi-Agent-Simulation-with-Spread-of-Infection/README.md

   * Possible Factors : The number of infected persons has been mostly accounted for by the number of randomly generated infected persons.
 ## A function to select an arbitrary agent and search the agent's contact history is implemented in GAS.
 <img width="800" alt="MaltiAgentSimulation_spreadsheet" src="/images/MaltiAgentSimulation_spreadsheet.gif">
+By specifying an ID when executing the script, you can obtain a list of IDs of agents contacted by the agent with that ID.

 ---